31 Side Hustles for Teachers: How To Make Extra Money As A Teacher

 For the creative-minded person, this is a great way to make money and build a business.

 Grade ACT/SAT Tests

 Sometimes the best side hustles for teachers are the ones that are kind of obvious.

-Grading ACT and SAT tests are outsourced, usually by companies like Pearson’s.
+Grading ACT and SAT tests are outsourced, usually by companies like Pearson's.
 This can be a very easy way for teachers to put a little bit of extra money away (but you'll want to make sure to check out our guide on what to do with that extra money).

 Create a teacher's planner or journal that meets needs most others don't.

 Figuring out how to build a side income as a teacher can feel overwhelming, but there's no reason for that.

 There are many potential part-time jobs for teachers out there for adding a little extra money to the bank account during any spare time.

 Hopefully, this list gave you the courage to give some old ideas a try and even consider some brand new ones.
 There are plenty of side hustles for teachers out there!